fherreralab/machine_learning_ray_tracing/README.md

 #### Geometric Parameters

-- angle between the incident ray and the incident plane, the incident angle (a_i).
+- Angle between the incident ray and the incident plane, the incident angle (a_i).
-- normal vector of the incident plane (vnorm).
+- Normal vector of the incident plane (vnorm).
-- the large of the crystal (thick).
+- The large of the crystal (thick).

 #### Parameters of the Crystal